cerner/terra-toolkit/scripts/postcss/README.md

 The purpose of this plugin is to create a default theme from a scoped theme and to remove any known themes that are not desired.

-The plugin will read from the same terra-theme.config.js that terra-aggregate-themes script reads from.
-Eventually terra-aggregate-themes will be deprecated in favor of this strategy.
+The plugin will read from the same `terra-theme.config.js` that `terra-aggregate-themes` script reads from.
+Eventually `terra-aggregate-theme`s will be deprecated in favor of this strategy.

 ## Configuration